 - Dr. Gee Lau

 Department of Veterinary Clinical Medicine

 Is participation in the program a full-time commitment?

 Yes, the program is a full-time commitment.
 You are expected to work 40 hours per week during the program.
-By accepting a traineeship in the Summer Research Training Program, it is expected that you will not participate in other programs or expect vacation time during the program’s 10-week duration.
+Accepting a traineeship in the Summer Research Training Program means that you agree not to participate in other programs or expect vacation time during the 10-week program.